All Episodes

 They're not going to go for him.

-Is it uh is it is it gonna be Chris Christie?
+Is it going to be Chris Christie?

 They need someone.

-They need a s they're looking for someone who can wrestle this thing back from Trump.
+They're looking for someone who can wrestle this thing back from Trump.

-Mark Stein for Rush behind the golden EIB microphone on Christmas Eve, let us go to Jane in Scottsdale, Arizona, where uh legions of Canadians uh just upon about to descend on that poor metropolis for the next three months.
+Let us go to Jane in Scottsdale, Arizona, where legions of Canadians are just about to descend on that poor metropolis for the next three months.

-Uh what's on your mind today?
+What's on your mind today?

-Well thank you for taking my call.
+Well, thank you for taking my call.

-So I think in order to calm them we should just from now on say that she got trumped.
+So I think in order to calm them, we should just, from now on, say that she got Trumped.

-So that's that's that's certainly better term.
+So that's another term.

-You know you get outplayed.
+You know, you get outplayed.

 You take your best shot and then you lose.